IanToujou/Project-Atlas-Docs/Writerside/topics/Species.md

 # Introduction

-HyperSpecies currently features nine different species.
+Project Atlas currently features nine different species.
 The species are divided into two categories: Animal-Like and Human-Like.

 The nine species are: